Continuing Education Activity

 Exercise caution with cephalosporin treatment in patients with a history of seizures, especially with poor renal function.

 Enhancing Healthcare Team Outcomes

-Effective interprofessional teamwork and coordination by physicians, nurses, pharmacists, and other health care professionals are required to provide the best care for the patient.
+Effective interprofessional teamwork and coordination by clinicians, nurses, pharmacists, and other health care professionals are required to provide the best care for the patient.
 One of the principles that enhance healthcare team outcomes is having a shared goal by everyone, including the patient.
-Having clear roles between the different members and trusting each other can increase the team’s efficiency.
+Having clear roles between the different interprofessional team members and trusting each other can increase the team’s efficiency.
 Crucial for team success is having effective communication skills.
-A physician needs to be able to accurately diagnose a disease and prescribe the proper medication and inform possible adverse effects to the patients.
-Nurses also need to know possible adverse effects so that they can inform the physician if they notice any adverse effect developing.
-A pharmacist can educate the patient on how to properly administer the drug as well as the other potential adverse effects, as well as verifying agent selection and coverage, and reporting any potential interactions to the ordering clinician.
-The patient also must tell the physician and nurse what they are experiencing anything unusual so that everyone is informed about the patient's well-being.
-Through effective interprofessional healthcare teamwork, appropriate management of cephalosporin adverse drug reactions can take place, resulting in better patient outcomes.
+A clinician needs to be able to accurately diagnose a disease and prescribe the proper medication and inform possible adverse effects to the patients.
+Nurses also need to know possible adverse effects so that they can inform the physician if they notice any adverse effects developing.
+A pharmacist can educate the patient on how to properly administer the drug and the other potential adverse effects, as well as verify agent selection and coverage and report any potential interactions to the ordering clinician.
+The patient also must tell the clinician and nurse what they are experiencing, anything unusual, so that everyone is informed about the patient's well-being.
+Through effective interprofessional healthcare teamwork, appropriate management of cephalosporin adverse drug reactions can occur, resulting in better patient outcomes.
 [Level 5]